 - 2-3 courgettes, thinly sliced (green and yellow look very lovely, but is not necessary)

 - 100g / 3½ oz Parmesan cheese, finely grated

 - Heat 1 tbsp olive oil in a heavy frying pan and gently cook the red onion and garlic for 5 minutes until just starting to brown.

 - Scatter over the aubergine and red pepper and sizzle for another 4 minutes, adding more oil if you need to.

 - Season well and stir through the paprika, then splash in the vinegar and soy sauce.
 Pour over the passata, then simmer for 5 minutes until glossy and thick and turn off the heat.

 - Pre-heat oven to 200℃ / 395℉.

 - To make the cheese sauce, heat the milk in a heavy saucepan until just simmering.
-In a separate saucepan, melt the butter until foaming and add the flour.
+In a separate sauce pan, melt the butter until foaming and add the flour.
 Stir to make a paste and cook for 2 minutes until golden.
-Slowly whisk in the hot milk and simmer gently for 2 to 3 minutes stirring continually until slightly thickened.
+Slowly whisk in the hot milk and simmer gently for 2 to 3 minutes stirring continuously until slightly thickened.
 Stir in the Parmesan and season.